Do not change Linux files using Windows apps and tools

 When you access files on your Windows filesystem from within Bash, WSL honors the NT filesystem behaviors (e.g. case-insensitivity), permissions, etc. so you can easily access the same files using both Windows tools and Bash tools without having to copy files back and forth between filesystems.

-Therefore, be sure to follow these two rules in order to avoid losing files, and/or corrupting your data:
+Therefore, be sure to follow these three rules in order to avoid losing files, and/or corrupting your data:

 - DO store files in your Windows filesystem that you want to access/create/modify using Windows tools AND Linux tools

-- DO NOT** access / create / modify files in your Linux distros’ filesystems from Windows apps, tools, scripts or consoles**
+- DO access / create / modify files in your Linux distros’ filesystems from Windows apps, tools, scripts or consoles using

 Remember: There’s a reason we store your distros’ filesystems in non-obvious locations!